Corruption in Italy

 Corruption in Italy is a major problem.
 In Transparency International's annual surveys, Italy has consistently been regarded as one of the most corrupt countries in the Eurozone.
-Political corruption remains a major problem particularly in Lombardy, Campania and Sicily where corruption perception is at a high level.
-Political parties are ranked the most corrupt institution in Italy, closely followed by public officials and Parliament, according to Transparency International's.
+Political corruption remains a major problem, particularly in Lombardy, Campania, and Sicily, where corruption perception is at a high level.
+Political parties are ranked the most corrupt institution in Italy, closely followed by public officials and Parliament, according to Transparency International.
 But in the 2013 Global Corruption Barometer report, Italy is in 17th position in front of the United Kingdom (18th), Switzerland (21st) and the United States (22nd).

 Regarding business and corruption, foreign investments and economic growth are hindered by organized crime and corruption.
-Business executives from World Economic Forum Global Competitiveness Report 2013–2014 consider corruption one of the problems for doing business in Italy.
-Procurement process, mainly in water lo, roads and railway projects, in Italy is affected by corruption.
+Business executives from the World Economic Forum Global Competitiveness Report 2013–2014 consider corruption one of the problems for doing business in Italy.
+The procurement process, mainly in water, roads and railway projects, in Italy is affected by corruption.